Mia Martini: Disagreement with her record company and last album

-Her sudden death
+Death

 Martini suffered for some years from painful fibroids, for which she did not want to undergo surgery, fearing a possible change to her vocal timbre.
-For this reason she took prescription medication, which was considered excessive by family, friends and colleagues.
+For this reason, she took prescription medication, which was considered excessive by family, friends and colleagues.

-A few days before her death, busy with the first concerts of her new tour, the singer was rushed to hospital twice both in Acireale and in Bari, due to pain in the stomach and left arm,.
+A few days before her death, busy with the first concerts of her new tour, the singer was rushed to the hospital twice, both in Acireale and in Bari, due to pain in the stomach and left arm.
 These symptoms, however, were ignored by her entourage.

-At the end of a concert, Martini decided to rest and traveled to Cardano al Campo (province of Varese), where she had rented a small apartment near her father's house as their relationship had improved over the years.
+At the end of a concert, Martini decided to rest and travelled to Cardano al Campo, Varese, where she had rented a small apartment near her father's house as their relationship had improved over the years.
 She died there on 12 May 1995.

 On 14 May 1995, after a few days of being unreachable, Martini's manager requested police intervention, and firefighters broke into her apartment.
 The singer's body was found lying on the bed, in pyjamas, with the headphones of a portable cassette player on her ears and with her arm stretched out towards a nearby telephone, with an address book open on the floor.

 The Public Prosecutor's Office opened an investigation and ordered the autopsy.
-According to the coroner's report, her death was by cardiac arrest due to drug overdose, traces of cocaine were found in her body.
+According to the coroner's report, her death was by cardiac arrest due to drug overdose; traces of cocaine were found in her body.

 Interviewed for the television special La Storia siamo noi, aired ten years after the artist's death, Martini's sister Olivia said she was the last one to hear her sister on the phone, a few days before she was found: Martini had told her that she felt very tired from the last concerts, also telling her not to worry if she did not answer the phone, because she was busy with the preparation of the song to be performed at the TV show Viva Napoli.

 Martini's funeral took place on 16 May in the church of San Giuseppe in Busto Arsizio, attended by about four thousand people.
 Her coffin was covered with a flag of Napoli, the football team she supported.
-After the funeral her body was cremated, complying with the will of her father, and her ashes were buried in the cemetery of Cavaria con Premezzo.
+After the funeral, her body was cremated, complying with the will of her father, and her ashes were buried in the cemetery of Cavaria con Premezzo.

 In May 2009 Loredana Bertè, in an interview to the magazine Musica leggera, returned to talk about her sister's death, casting a shadow on the role of the father in the affair.
 A year later, during the TV show Top Secret on 10 June 2010, Loredana Bertè again accused her father of having used violence against his first wife and daughters during childhood; accusations confirmed by her sister Leda, but above all by denouncing that she saw her sister's body covered with bruises and that her body was cremated too soon after death.